nextauthjs/next-auth/www/docs/getting-started/introduction.md

 It is designed from the ground up to support Next.js and Serverless.

-[Check out the example](/getting-started/example) to see how easy it is to use NextAuth.js for authentication.
+[Follow the examples](/getting-started/example) to see how easy it is to use NextAuth.js for authentication.

 ## Features